Could Pomegranates Be The Key To IBD Treatment?

 Inflammatory bowel disease (IBD) is an umbrella term used to describe two digestive health conditions.
 These conditions are Crohn’s disease and ulcerative colitis.
 The latest research suggests that around 3 million adults in the United States have some form of IBD (1).

 Both Crohn’s disease and ulcerative colitis affect the large and small intestines, leaving them grossly inflamed.
-The inflammation from Crohn’s disease affects the the lining of the digestive tract as well as the small intestine.
+The inflammation from Crohn’s disease affects the lining of the digestive tract as well as the small intestine.
 Ulcerative colitis not only causes inflammation in the colon but it’s also responsible for the painful sores (ulcers) in the stomach lining.

 The study on IBD and pomegranates